fygar256/general-assembler-axx/README.md

 .setsym :: symbol :: n
 ```

-Writing this defines symbol with the value n.
+When you write this, symbol is defined with the value n.

-Symbols are letters, numbers, and strings of other symbols.
+Symbols are letters, numbers, and some symbol strings.

 To define symbol2 with symbol1, write as follows.